-16.4 First Aid Policy
+First Aid Policy

-The school has a separate First Aid Policy which details all specific and non-specific procedures to be followed.
+The school has a separate first aid policy which details all specific and non-specific procedures to be followed.
 It also includes a schedule of all first aid trained staff.
-A copy of this policy is included in Appendix B of this policy.
+Please refer to the school's first aid policy.